PFGimenez/PFGimenez.github.io/_pages/about.md

 - by devising new techniques of synthetic network traffic generation based on explainable AI and data mining

 **I am hiring!**
-- Post-doctoral position on white-box and black-box web application fuzzing based on formal grammars (part of the REV project, with LAAS-CNRS), starting September 2025
 - PhD position on transfer learning for network data generation (with DGA), starting September 2025
 - PhD position on network intrusion detection systems using auto-encoders (with the start-up Custocy), starting 2025